CSU-CS162/Lab03ClassroomChaos/README.md

 4. What is the type in Python that most closely resembles an ArrayList?

 # Step Two: Coding: recallName(Student s)
-As a teacher with likely over 100 students, it's nearly impossible to remember all of their names.
+As your teacher class has an ArrayList of likely over 100 students, it's nearly impossible to remember all of their names.
 Find the method `recallName(Student s)`.
 Write the code for recallName(Student s) to use a **for-loop** do the following:
 ```
 If the Student's name and ID match the name and ID of one of the students in the remembered Array, return the Student's name.